kora-projects/kora-docs/mkdocs/docs/v2/en/guides/database-jdbc.md

 **Compilation Errors:**

 - Ensure JDBC and PostgreSQL dependencies are added.
-- Ensure annotation processing is enabled for Kora.
+- Ensure annotation processing is enabled for Kora (`annotation-processors` for Java, `symbol-processors` for Kotlin).
-- Verify Java version compatibility (17+).
+- Verify Java version compatibility (25+).

 **Runtime Errors:**

 - Check Flyway logs and database connectivity.
+- `Unsupported Database: PostgreSQL` means the Flyway dialect artifact `org.flywaydb:flyway-database-postgresql` is missing.
+- `ConfigValueException` about `ROOT.jdbc.*` means the connection settings are not under the `jdbc` section, or the referenced environment variables are unset.
 - Verify table schema matches `UserDAO` column mappings.
 - Review application logs for detailed SQL/HTTP error details.